powersync-ja/powersync-js/README.md

 ## React Native Quick SQLite Development

-Testing live development changes to `@journeyapps/react-native-quick-sqlite` will not with with standard `yarn link` commands.
+Testing live development changes to `@journeyapps/react-native-quick-sqlite` will not work with standard `yarn link` commands.
 Metro does not work well with symlinks https://github.com/facebook/metro/issues/286.

 The process of releasing development packages for `@journeyapps/react-native-quick-sqlite` for each change can be tedious and slow.
 A faster (and hackier) method is to use [mtsl](https://www.npmjs.com/package/mtsl) which will watch and copy the package into this workspace's `node_modules`.